Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 Haeundae Beach, one of the most beautiful beaches in Korea, is located on a 1.5km long strip of coastline in Busan.
 It’s considered the best beach in Korea and draws huge crowds each summertime.

 The beach is renowned for its liveliness created by various events and festivals.
 One of the most popular events at Haeundae is the Sand Festival, which takes place in late May or early June.
-The beach is filled with sand sculptures of all shapes and sizes during the festival.
+During the festival, the beach is filled with sand sculptures of all shapes and sizes.

 The sand is clean, and the water is clear, making it perfect for swimming, sunbathing, or simply relaxing.
 There are also a lot of restaurants, cafes, and shops near the beach.
 You can take a break from the sun, enjoy a refreshing meal, or go shopping.